Display Your Cached Tweets Using PHP and OAuth

 Download the Source Files

-Last Updated: 14th March 2013
+Last Updated: 23rd August 2013

-Download the source files from below:
+Download the source files below:

-Unzip and copy the folder tweets and all it’s contents to your server.
+Unzip and copy the folder tweets and all its contents to your server.

-tmhOAuth.php is a PHP authentication script to allow you to make a secure call to the twitter API.
+tmhOAuth.php is a PHP authentication script to allow you to make a secure call to the Twitter API.

 Adding Keys and Tokens